jhmbaska3231/tuition-centre-management-app/README.md

 - Node.js with Express
 - TypeScript
 - PostgreSQL database
+- pg for PostgreSQL database client
 - JWT authentication
 - bcrypt for password hashing
 - express-rate-limit for API protection
 - Helmet for security headers
 - isomorphic-dompurify for input sanitization
+- prom-client for Prometheus metrics
 - CORS configuration for cross-origin requests

 ---